Josian2004/s3-portfolio/Individual/README.md

         - sonar-scanner
     allow_failure: true
 ```
 For my back-end pipeline, I have a job which automatically generates a SonarQube report and uploads it to my own SonarQube server.
-I also could make this job fail if the score wasn't at a certain level, however because I don't intend on implementing very many unit tests it would fail everytime.
+I also could make this job fail if the score wasn't at a certain level, however, because I don't intend on implementing very many unit tests it would fail every time.

 #### Package Job
 ```yaml